Employer of Record in Luxembourg

 Key Ways an EOR Supports Payroll in Luxembourg:

 In Luxembourg, work permits and visas are essential for employers hiring foreign workers.
 The process involves submitting applications, paying fees, and meeting specific eligibility criteria.
-The key visa types include the Short-Term Visa, EU Blue Card, Standard Work Permit, and Entrepreneur Visa.
+The key visa types include the National Visa (C) for short-term stays, Long-Stay Visa (D), EU Blue Card for highly-qualified workers, Settlement Permit, and Working Holiday visa for eligible nationalities.
 Employers must ensure compliance with local labor regulations when sponsoring foreign employees.

 The annual leave entitlement in Luxembourg is 26 days for a full time worker.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.